getindata/flink-http-connector/README.md

 - Ignored responses (`gid.connector.http.sink.ignored-response-codes`): Responses whose content is ignored but treated as successful.
 - Error codes: Any response code not classified in the above groups.

-Parameters support whitelisting and blacklisting: `2XX,404,!203` means all codes from 200-299, plus 404, except 203.
+Above parameters support allowlists and denylists.
+A sample configuration may look like this:
+`2XX,404,!203` - meaning all codes from group 2XX (200-299), with 404 and without 203 ('!' character).
+Group denylists e.g. !2XX is not supported.
 Many status codes can be defined in one value, where each code should be separated with comma, for example:
 `401, 402, 403`.
 User can use this property also to define a type code mask.
 In that case, all codes from given HTTP response type will be treated as errors.
 An example of such a mask would be `3XX, 4XX, 5XX`.
 In this case, all 300s, 400s and 500s status codes will be treated as errors